Estado Novo (Portugal): Between Carneiro Pacheco and Veiga Simão (1940–1970)

 In 1952, while 81.4% of the children aged 10 to 11 were literate, only 6.3% of them had finished the three years of compulsory education.
 In this same year, a vast multi-pronged Plan for Popular Education was launched with the intent of reducing adolescent and adult illiteracy and put into school every child of school age.
 This plan included fines for parents who did not comply, and these were strictly enforced.

 In 1956, compulsory education for boys (and girls in 1960) was raised from three to four years.

-By the late 1950s, Portugal had succeed in pulling itself out of the educational abyss in which it had long found itself: illiteracy among children of school age virtually disappeared.
+By the late 1950s, Portugal had succeeded in pulling itself out of the educational abyss in which it had long found itself: illiteracy among children of school age virtually disappeared.

-In 1959, the Education Minister Leite Pinto promotes the first conversations between Portugal and OECD, that would lead to Portugal being included in an OECD project (DEEB, Development and Economy in Educational Building) to help mediterranean countries in 1963.
+In 1959, the education minister, Leite Pinto, promoted the first conversations between Portugal and OECD, that led to Portugal being included in an OECD project (DEEB, Development and Economy in Educational Building) to help mediterranean countries in 1963.

 In 1962, the Overseas Ministry, then headed by Adriano Moreira, founded universities in the overseas provinces of Angola (University of Luanda) and Mozambique (University of Lourenço Marques).
-In addition, the long established Lisbon and Coimbra universities were highly expanded and modernized in this decade.
-New buildings and campuses were constructed, like the Cidade Universitária (Lisbon) and the Alta Universitária (Coimbra).
+In addition, the long established Lisbon and Coimbra universities had been highly expanded and modernised by this decade.
+New buildings and campuses were constructed.
+Great works of expansion and modernisation of the University of Lisbon in the 1950s and 1960s and of the University of Coimbra from 1943 onwards, developed entire new areas in those two cities known as Cidade Universitária (Lisbon) and Alta Universitária (Coimbra).

-In 1964, compulsory education is raised from four to six years.
+In 1964, compulsory education was raised from four to six years.

-In 1965, an instructional television program is created ("Telescola"), filmed in Rádio e Televisão de Portugal's studios in Porto to support isolated rural areas and overcrowded suburban schools.
+In 1965, an instructional television program was created (Telescola), filmed in Rádio e Televisão de Portugal's studios in Porto to support isolated rural areas and overcrowded suburban schools.

-The Veiga Simão Reforms (1970–1974)
+Veiga Simão Reforms (1970–1974)

-In 1970, during the Marcelist Spring, José Veiga Simão (then Rector of Universidade de Lourenço Marques) becomes the last Minister of Education of the Estado Novo.
-In 1971, Veiga Simão would go on TV to present two projects, one aimed at reforming the school system, the other aimed at reforming higher education.
-In that same year, his ministry would recognize the Portuguese Catholic University.
-In July 1973, after ample social discussion of his projects, Veiga Simão would launch a "Basic Law of Education", which aimed to democratize education in Portugal and, in August of that year, would also launch a decree that would create the Nova de Lisboa, Aveiro and Minho Universities, the Instituto Universitário de Évora, several politechnical schools (e.g., Covilhã, Faro, Leiria, Setúbal, Tomar, Vila Real) and superior schools (e.g., Beja, Bragança, Castelo Branco, Funchal, Ponta Delgada).
-Less than a year later, the Carnation Revolution would take place, ending the Estado Novo.
+In 1970, during the Marcelist Spring, José Veiga Simão (1929 - 2014) (then rector of Universidade de Lourenço Marques) became the last minister of education of the Estado Novo.
+In 1971, Veiga Simão went on TV to present two projects, one aimed at reforming the school system, the other aimed at reforming higher education.
+In that same year, his ministry would recognise the Portuguese Catholic University.
+In July 1973, after ample social discussion of his projects, Veiga Simão launched a "Basic Law of Education", which aimed to democratise education in Portugal and, in August of that year, also launched a decree that would create the Nova de Lisboa, Aveiro and Minho universities, the Instituto Universitário de Évora, several politechnical schools (e.g., Covilhã, Faro, Leiria, Setúbal, Tomar, Vila Real) and superior schools (e.g., Beja, Bragança, Castelo Branco, Funchal, Ponta Delgada).
+Less than a year later, the Carnation Revolution took place, ending the Estado Novo.